 International and diverse student body

-Our Master’s programme attracts international and Dutch students with diverse disciplinary backgrounds (i.e. philosophy, medicine, law, international studies, economics) as well as people with professional experience (i.e. health care professionals, lawyers, veterinarians, management consultants in corporate social responsibility & business ethics, or journalists).
+Our Master’s programme attracts international and Dutch students with diverse disciplinary backgrounds (e.g. philosophy, medicine, law, international studies, economics) as well as people with professional experience (e.g. health care professionals, lawyers, veterinarians, management consultants in corporate social responsibility & business ethics, or journalists).
 This unique student body provides a wide range of viewpoints through which you can explore ethical dilemmas.

-The Master’s programme in Applied Ethics is embedded in Utrecht University’s Ethics Institute, a research-driven organisation that focuses on justice, on technology ethics, sustainability ethics, economic ethics, animal ethics, and bioethics.
+The Master’s programme in Applied Ethics is embedded in Utrecht University’s Ethics Institute, a large institute doing research in, among other things, justice, technology ethics, sustainability ethics, economic ethics, animal ethics, and bioethics.

-The combination between philosophical theory with tangible, real-life scenarios allowed me to truly 'apply' philosophy and ethics.
+The combination of philosophical theory and tangible, real-life scenarios allowed me to truly ‘apply' philosophy and ethics.

 - Language of instruction: